alexanderthebadatcoding/cbz2xtc/README.md

 You can find pre-trained YOLO manga panel detection models on **[Hugging Face](https://huggingface.co/models?search=manga+panel+detection)**.
 Search for `manga panel detection` and download the `.pt` file (YOLOv8 format).

+This is based on code from [srokl cbz2xtc](https://github.com/srokl/cbz2xtc)